simrenbasra/simys-blog/_posts/2024-10-31-trick_or_retreat_part_2.md

 date: 2024-10-30
 ---

-So far, I have introduced the basic concepts of Reinforcement Learning and outlined the environment and rules for my Reinforcement Learning game, **Trick or ReTreat**.
+So far, I have introduced the basic concepts of Reinforcement Learning (RL) and outlined the environment and rules for my RL project, **Trick or ReTreat**.

-In this post, I will discuss commonly used libraries in Reinforcement Learning: OpenAI's Gym and Stable Baselines3.
-I'll share my first demo of training the Lunar Lander using OpenAI's Gym.
+In this post, I’ll explore two key libraries in RL: OpenAI's Gym and Stable Baselines3, both of which streamline the process of building and training RL agents.
+I’ll also showcase two demos within the same environment: one showing an agent taking random actions and another after training the agent.

 <br>